Uniform number (Major League Baseball): Rules

 The official rules of baseball state that uniforms must be identical for all members of a team.
 The only mention of uniform number is that it must be on the back and a minimum of six inches tall.
 Each player must have their own unique number, but there is no rule requiring coaches to have unique numbers.
 For example, in 2015, Alan Trammell (who wore number 3 for his lengthy career as a Detroit Tigers player and manager) returned to coach first base and wore 3 again, despite the number belonging to Ian Kinsler at the time, marking a rare instance of a coach sharing a number with a player.

 Deviations from the rules

+Despite the Yankees' adoption of uniform numbers for players, managers and coaches in 1929, future Baseball Hall of Fame manager Joe McCarthy insisted on wearing a numberless jersey when he was appointed skipper of the Bombers in 1931.
+He maintained that tradition through his illustrious 15-plus-year term in the Bronx, when he led the Yankees to eight American League pennants, seven World Series championships, and 1,460 regular-season wins through May 23, 1946.
+Then, when McCarthy became manager of the Boston Red Sox in 1948, he continued the practice of wearing a numberless jersey until his retirement on June 23, 1950.
+Sportswiters and historians have speculated that the reserved, self-effacing McCarthy eschewed wearing a number to focus attention on his players, not himself.

 In their first career games, Cincinnati Reds outfielder Eric Davis and Chicago White Sox pitcher Joe Horlen did not have jersey numbers.
 Both of these players were just called up to the big league team while it was on the road and the only uniform available had no number.

 On September 27, 1999, Detroit Tigers center fielder Gabe Kapler took the field donning a numberless uniform.
 That day, the Tigers played their last game at historic Tiger Stadium and, in honor of great Tigers of the past, members of the starting lineup wore the uniform numbers of corresponding members of an All-Time Detroit Tigers team voted on by the fans.
 Since Kapler played center field, he was to wear Ty Cobb's uniform number, but since Cobb played before numbers were used, Kapler's back was blank.